GLP-1 Muscle Loss Isn’t the Whole Story

 - Skeletal muscle – the kind you can see and strengthen, it helps you lift, squat, carry groceries, stand tall, and even smile.

 All three are extremely important, but they adapt in different ways.
 Skeletal muscle is the only type you can intentionally grow in size and strength through resistance training.
-When people worry about “losing muscle” on GLP-1s, this is the muscle they’re talking about.
-And that’s the one we care about protecting during weight loss.

 What’s Actually Happening When You Lose Weight?